MonsiBoy/Customer-Directrix-Response/Scripts/Intructions.md

 Once you have obtained the desired datasets ensure that `simulator.m` and the dataset files are within the same path.
 Choose the desired option as prompted by the script.

 The `simulator.m` has a version that runs all trials of a particular case called `batch_simulator.m`.
 Currently it is fixed to run on 16k participants, this can be easily changed by changing the `Participants` variable of said script.

+### Batch Simulator
+To handle large batch of simulations `batch_simulator.m` has features designed to facilitate large batches of data such as automated image exporting and finding the average results across the trials.
+To ensure that the script works, `DirectoryBuilder.m` must be run first to ensure all required directories are made.